We can teach it

 Whether it’s a class in basic first aid or instruction on how to create a drug-free workplace, our education services can teach your supervisors and employees about a variety of topics.
-In other words, if you need it, we can teach it.
 And, we’ll teach it at your work site on your schedule.

 “Companies that invest in the health, well-being and safety of their employees are giving an important message that they care about employees,” said Dr. Melanie Hoppers, Chief Medical Officer at Physicians Quality Care.
 She outlined some of the classes available …